NeCTAR-RC/tutorials/_keypairs/04-ssh-keygen.md

 duration: 5
 ---

-A more generic way to generate a keypair is to use the `ssh-keygen` command from the command line in your terminal.
+Another way to generate a keypair is to use the `ssh-keygen` command using the Command Line.
 You then need to import your Public Key into Nectar for Nectar use.

+Note: For Windows users, you can use Powershell, for Mac users Terminal.
+{: .callout-success}

 ### Generating your keypair

-1. You can generate the key with the command.
-This will run the `keygen` command with the default options which is good for us.
+1. You can generate the key with the command below.
+This will run the `keygen` command with the default options.

    ```
    $ ssh-keygen
    ```
    `ssh-keygen` will ask you these questions.
-Use the default filename (i.e. `/home/<user>/.ssh/id_rsa`) and for the purpose of this tutorial you can enter an empty passphrase.
+Use the default filename, which is `id_rsa` (i.e. `/home/<user>/.ssh/id_rsa`).
+Accept the default options by pressing the enter key, and for the purpose of this tutorial you can enter an empty passphrase.

    ```
    Enter file in which to save the key (/home/<user>/.ssh/id_rsa):